eerohele/tab/README.md

 true
 ```

 Then, bask in the glory of the table that appears in your browser.
-There's also more [examples](#examples) if a tabulated `BigInteger` doesn't do it for you.
+If a tabulated `BigInteger` doesn't do it for you, there are [more examples available](#examples).

+See the [user manual](#user-manual) for instructions of use.

 To stop Tab: